tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 <Bytes containing the encrypted payload for an Oblivious DNS query>
 ~~~

-The Oblivious Proxy then sends the following request on to the Oblivious Target:
+The Proxy then sends the following request on to the Target:

 ~~~
 :method = POST